Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Acute bronchitis (simple) develops in the early days of acute respiratory viral infection (1-3 days of the disease).
-The main general symptoms of a viral infection (low-grade fever, moderate toxicosis, etc.) are typical, and there are no clinical signs of obstruction.
-Features of the course of bronchitis depend on the etiology: with the majority of respiratory-viral infections, the condition is normalized starting from 2 days, with adenovirus infection - high temperature figures persist up to 5-8 days.
+Acute bronchitis (simple) develops in the first days of ARVI (1-3 days of illness).
+The main general symptoms of a viral infection are characteristic (subfebrile temperature, moderate toxicosis, etc.), clinical signs of obstruction are absent.
+The features of the course of bronchitis depend on the etiology: with most respiratory viral infections, the condition normalizes starting from the 2nd day, with adenovirus infection, high temperatures persist for up to 5-8 days.

-The frequency of detection of microorganisms in recurrent bronchitis (from sputum and tracheal aspirate) is about 50%: Str.
-Pneumoniae - 51%, No. Influenzae - 31%, Moraxella cat. - 2% and other microflora - 16%.
+The frequency of detection of microorganisms in recurrent bronchitis (from sputum and tracheal aspirate) is about 50%: Str. pneumoniae - 51%, No. Influenzae - 31%, Moraxella cat. - 2% and other microflora - 16%.
 In monoculture, bacteria are detected in 85% of children, in associations - in 15%.

 The prevalence of recurrent bronchitis is 16.4% per 1000 children.
-Among the often ill children on appeal, 44.6%, of whom 70-80% have obstructive syndrome.
+Among frequently ill children, the number is 44.6%, of which 70-80% have obstructive syndrome.